 7. The proposal is subject to the requirements of Sections 4.1, Residential Requirements; 4.6, Buffering Residential Development from Streets; and 4.7, Bufferyard Planting, of the Landscape Manual and conforms generally to each of the sections above.
-However, the plans should demonstrate compliance with Section 4.7.
+However, the plans should be revised to demonstrate compliance with Section 4.7.
+The plans should be revised to demonstrate conformance to the buffering requirements prior to signature approval of the plans.